Jamari02/nba-breakdown/README.md

 - As a user I should be able to query ('/standings) to find a teams record in any given season betweet the years discussed

-- As a user I should be able to query ('/teams) to see how many team are available in the league
+- As a user I should be able to query ('/teams) to see how many teams are available

 - As a user i should be able to query ('/standings') to update a teams record while the season is still going on to keep the information accurate